spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 10. Next, click on the **Presets** button to expand the options drawer.

 11. Scroll down the presets option menu and enable **Remote Monitoring**.
 Confirm your changes.
-There are several options you can enable to expand the functionality of the monitoring stack.
+You can enable several options to expand the functionality of the monitoring stack.
 Review the [Prometheus Operator](/integrations/prometheus-operator) pack documentation to learn more about the available options.

 12. Click on **Next** to review the cluster profile and save it.